What is a share house? Basic structure and features

 1. People who value alone time

 In a share house, it can be difficult to find time completely alone because you share common spaces such as the living room, kitchen, and bathroom.
-For people who value quiet time alone, it may be difficult to find privacy in this environment.
+For those who value quiet time alone, it may be difficult to find privacy in this environment.

 2. People who are sensitive to noise and privacy